 (1) Having a generous, if lower-yielding lifestyle reserve would leave you much better off than if you end up making “the big mistake” of panic-selling your riskier holdings at a deep loss during scary markets (and ending up in cash anyway).

-(2) Two to three years of lifestyle needs should provide enough time to allow the equity markets to recover.
+(2) Two to three years of lifestyle reserve should provide enough time to allow the equity markets to recover.
 Once they do, you can re-start your systematic selling strategy … at higher prices.
 This is all provided that you don’t panic and sell, as described in #1.

 Whether out of fear or necessity, you don’t want to end up selling your riskier assets when prices are down.
 You’ll be selling off when their future expected returns are higher too.
 What do I mean by that?
 Stay tuned, and I’ll explore it in a future post.